rinaldif/rinaldif.github.io/_pages/about/index.md

 In a nutshell
 ============

 In 2013 I received my Master's degree in Statistics from the [University of Milan, Bicocca](http://www.unimib.it/go/102/Home/English).
-In July 2013 I moved to Sydney, Australia, with my partner where I had the opportunity to work in several exciting companies such as [Datalicious](https://www.datalicious.com/), [Data2Decisions](http://data2decisions.com/), [Wetpac Group](https://www.westpac.com.au/) and lately [Cadreon](http://cadreon.com.au/) across a variety of industries.
+In July 2013 I moved to Sydney, Australia with my partner, where I had the opportunity to work in several exciting companies such as [Datalicious](https://www.datalicious.com/), [Data2Decisions](http://data2decisions.com/), [Wetpac Group](https://www.westpac.com.au/) and lately [Cadreon](http://cadreon.com.au/) across a variety of clients and industries.

 In December 2017, after 5 amazing years in Sydney, we decided it was time to move back to Europe and to break up the long return trip, we made a three months long detour in Southeast Asia, backpacking through amazing places across Thailand, Cambodia, Vietnam, Laos, Singapore and Indonesia.